leontaolong/Newsreader/README.md

 # News Reader
 Reading the news (whether from traditional media or social networks) is a common use of mobile devices—the image of the subway full of newspaper-readers has been replaced with the subway full of phone-readers.
-This repo contains code of a Andorid application that allows the user to browse the day's news.
+This repo contains code of a Android application that allows the user to browse the day's news.

 ## User Stories